promise-authentication/promise_authentication/app/views/about/welcome.html.md

 Let's talk about authentication.
 I know, I know&mdash;you'd rather not.
-But hear me out.
-You won't regret.
+But you want to hear this.
 I promise.

 Authentication isn't actually a bad thing.
 It's just that we haven't found an elegant solution to it.
 Yet.

-How many passwords do you have?
+Think about how many passwords you have?
+Now, think about how many you forgot. _That_'s the feeling of password fatigue (yes, it's a thing [<svg fill="none" viewBox="0 0 24 24" stroke="currentColor"><path stroke-linecap="round" stroke-linejoin="round" stroke-width="2" d="M10 6H6a2 2 0 00-2 2v10a2 2 0 002 2h10a2 2 0 002-2v-4M14 4h6m0 0v6m0-6L10 14"/></svg>](https://en.wikipedia.org/wiki/Password_fatigue "Read about password fatigue on Wikipedia")).

-<%= name %> is a centralized authentication service with both the ambition and potential to be this solution.
+<%= name %> is a centralized authentication service with both the commitment and potential to be the solution we all want.
+One password for everything.
+Secure and with respect for your privacy.

-The ambition comes from a personal frustration and embarrassment with the [the current state of authentication](<%= about_current_state_of_authentication_path %>).
+The commitment comes from a personal frustration and embarrassment with the [the current state of authentication](<%= about_current_state_of_authentication_path %>).
 We can do better!

-The potential comes from 1) a unique [approach to identity](<%= about_approach_to_identity_path %>) and 2) the fact that there are [no commercial interests](<%= about_non_profit_path %>) involved.
+The potential comes from 1) a unique [approach to identity and privacy](<%= about_approach_to_identity_path %> "Read about the") and 2) the fact that there are [no commercial interests](<%= about_non_profit_path %>) involved.

-This sets <%= name %> apart from Google, Facebook, Twitter and all other providers of authentication services.
+This sets <%= name %> apart from Google, Facebook, Twitter and all other providers of authentication services. <%= name %> is free to be a service for you.
+The human being using digital devices.
+And just that.

-Why isn't this solved already?
-What's wrong with Google, Facebook and Twitter?
-Why haven't they succeeded in providing this service globally?

-There are two problems at the core of the current landscape of SSO

-The first problem is commercial interest.

-The second problem is mixing personal identity with the identity required in authentication.
-They are not the same.
-And should be treated differently.

-But isn't this solved already with Google, Facebook, Twitter and all the others?
-Well, no. And let me explain why.
-The problem with the current SSO solutions out there, is that they all have at least one of the following problems within.

-But what about security?

-And how do you feel when you forget one of those passwords?
-Or even worse, when you forget if you signed up to a specific service using Google, Facebook or Twitter?

-Wouldn't it be nice if signing in to digital services wasn't such a hassle?
-No more "Forgot you password?".

-What if I told you, that technically you only need one password.
-That you have so many passwords because we, the people that develops software, haven't managed to coordinate our efforts to handle authentication.
-Yet.

-The reasons for this are many, and <%= name %> is yet another attempt at solving this.
-But the approach is very different and addresses all the challenges with the current state.

-So we ask you to come up with new passwords every time you want to use our services the first time.

-Sometimes, though, we offer you to sign up using one of your social accounts.
-Google, Facebook, Twitter or what have you.
+If you think this sounds like something you would like to have in our world, please send me an [email](mailto:anders@promiseauthentication.org "anders@promiseauthentication.org") where you tell me a bit about yourself and why you want it.

+If you want to read more, please do so.
+Here you can read about the [security](), [implementation](), [financing](), [how to integrate]().